 Let’s take a breath.
 And don’t worry: things sound more difficult than they are.
 Just make sure to know your software and material of choice well.
 If you are struggling to learn how to 3D model you can always find a lot of resources and tutorial video online.
 You can also get in touch with professional 3D designers who will be able to help you via our 3D modeling service.

 If you designed a 3D model for printing, why not print it with our online 3D printing service.
 It’s easy, fast, and efficient.
 When uploading a model to our website we will double-check your design manually.
 If there are mistakes or if parts of your object could break, we will inform you about this and tell you what went wrong.
-If you want to learn some other tricks, visit our blog posts about how to create stunning Multicolor and Gold prints, how to set the perfect wall thickness, and how to choose the right file resolution.
+If you want to learn some other tricks, visit our blog posts about how to create stunning Multicolor and Silver prints, how to set the perfect wall thickness, and how to choose the right file resolution.